The Real-Time Coaching Gap

 The question your SE should ask about cloud cost allocation?
 It's there.
 The customer proof point for the financial services vertical?
 It surfaces when the prospect mentions their industry.
 The competitive differentiation when a prospect name-drops an alternative?
 It shows up the moment they say it.

 This isn't about replacing the rep's judgment.
 It's about giving a six-week rep the ammunition that used to take six months to build.
+Sales rep onboarding coaching becomes less about information transfer and more about building judgment and conversation skills.

 The Do's and Don'ts